sanyambassi/thales-dpod-mcp-server/README.md

 ## MCP Client Integration

 The server implements the MCP protocol and can be used with any MCP-compatible client.

-**Scope Information:**
-- HTTP endpoints (`/health`, `/tools`) include scope information
-- Tool availability is clearly indicated
-- Allowed actions per tool are listed
-- Scope detection results are logged at startup
+For information about how to configure MCP clients, see [config](config/README.md).

 ## Development